-And so I kind of wanna backtrack a little bit Sure.
-Into your teaching career and why you even started with arts integration in the first place.
+And so I kind of wanna backtrack a little bit into your teaching career and why you even started with arts integration in the first place.

 Amazing.
 So I knew from a very young age that I wanted to be a teacher.
 I fell in love with teaching.
 I went to a project based elementary and middle school and just knew that that was like, I wanna do this as well.

-We put it together and they actually continue to do it today, even though I have.
-You know, moved on from that school district.
-That’s awesome.
+We put it together and they actually continue to do it today, even though I have, you know, moved on from that school district.
 So it was so cool to have that.
-So my last 40 years of teaching, I found myself at a school that really wanted to really attempted to have a focus on the arts and their students.
+So my last 4 years of teaching, I found myself at a school that really wanted to really attempt to have a focus on the arts and their students.

-And I felt like, oh my gosh, I can just go.
-Go be reached my full potential at this particular place.
-And I really tried many different things and it was in my journey with the Institute for Arts Integration and Steam as well that I was. far reaching going, oh my gosh, I, I can do so much more than I thought I could do before.
+And I felt like, oh my gosh, I can just go and reach my full potential at this particular place.
+And I really tried many different things and it was in my journey with the Institute for Arts Integration and STEAM as well that I was far reaching going, oh my gosh, I, I can do so much more than I thought I could do before.

-Mm-hmm. .
 So lots of novel studies, lots of theater arts.
-I got a grant to have my whole class or the whole fifth grade go and see the touring cast of Wicked when it came to our local.
-Performing arts center, just, I was always trying to reach for opportunities for students because we as educators need to advocate for them to get those experiences as well.
+I got a grant to have my whole class or the whole fifth grade go and see the touring cast of Wicked when it came to our local performing arts center, just, I was always trying to reach for opportunities for students because we as educators need to advocate for them to get those experiences as well.

-love that the, those details, because I think so many teachers will resonate with that, right?
-So the idea that we wanna do this and often. , and I know that you’ve, I know that you’ve subscribed to this mantra, I’ve subscribed to this mantra of sometimes you just have to close the classroom door and just do it, even if it’s not necessarily something that everybody else is doing or everybody else is comfortable with, or it’s not the prescribed curriculum.
+No, I love that the, those details, because I think so many teachers will resonate with that, right?
+So the idea that we wanna do this and often, and I know that you’ve, I know that you’ve subscribed to this mantra, I’ve subscribed to this mantra of sometimes you just have to close the classroom door and just do it, even if it’s not necessarily something that everybody else is doing or everybody else is comfortable with, or it’s not the prescribed curriculum.

-sometimes you just know that it’s what’s best for your kids and so you close the door and you do it right.
+Sometimes you just know that it’s what’s best for your kids and so you close the door and you do it right.
 And so you found ways to do that in your school, and I think that’s amazing.
-Hearing about all of those different opportunities that you were able to do talk to me a little bit about some challenges that you might have hit, because I have some that I know that most people hit with arts integration, but I’d love to hear what you might have struggled with a.
+Hearing about all of those different opportunities that you were able to do, talk to me a little bit about some challenges that you might have hit, because I have some that I know that most people hit with arts integration, but I’d love to hear what you might have struggled with.

 It’s been hard.
 It was hard to have that trust because yes, there wasn’t a concrete, well, here, this test or here this.
 I couldn’t give that to them in that moment, but I could say, I can tell you how these five students haven’t spoken about anything else, but if, if we didn’t have that opportunity, they wouldn’t have spoken at all.

 Yeah.
-So it’s really that trust that no, no art is great and Art teaches far surpassed just a lecture or just I’m gonna teach from my curriculum book as well.
-So yeah, big challenge as far as just trusting. that somebody, it’s okay to let somebody try something a little bit different and maybe not judge
+So it’s really that trust that no, no art is great and art teaches far surpassed just a lecture or just I’m gonna teach from my curriculum book as well.
+So yeah, big challenge as far as just trusting that somebody, it’s okay to let somebody try something a little bit different and maybe not judge it right away.

 That is, I think, goes beyond arts integration, but just in general, the idea of trusting teachers that they know what they’re doing.
 And I, I also understand the, the flip side of that.
 When we are, we also have a teacher shortage.
 And many people don’t necessarily have, who are currently teaching, don’t necessarily have the background and the credentials that others may have had in the past.